kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/README.md

-## Precondition and Effect Reasoning for Action Recognition
+# Precondition and Effect Reasoning for Action Recognition
 - Currently, our paper is under the review in the journal (Computer Vision and Image Understanding)

 ## [1] Overview
 - Reinforcing the task of action recognition using annotations relevant to action.
-- Annotations: precondition, effect, super-class
+- Annotations: precondition, effect, super-class(category of action)
-- By using annotations relevant to action, we show that action prediction can be improved in cycles.
+- By utilizing these generated annotations, we show that action prediction can be improved in cycles.

 ## [2] Idea
 - Somewhat similar to psuedo-labelling training as called elsewhere recently.
 ![alt text](https://github.com/kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/blob/main/img/front_page.PNG?raw=true)

-- For example, if the label (action) is "Picking a cup up", generate following pseudo-labels,
+- For example, if the label (action) is "Picking a cup up", generate the following pseudo-labels,
 > 1) Precondition: A cup is on the table
 > 2) Effect: Hand is holding a cup
-> 3) Super-class: pick
+> 3) Super-class: Pick
-- And train the network originally desiged for predicting action to predict these pseudo-labels and feed their softmax probability to train action.
+- Train the network originally desiged for predicting action to predict these pseudo-labels, and feed their softmax probability to train action.

 ## [3] Annotations
 > Based on action labels provided by something-something V2 dataset, we labelled following annotations relevant to action (precondition, effect, super-class).